decentraland/old-documentation/_posts/blockchain-integration/2018-01-01-ethereum-essentials.md

 Game items will have a history that’s stored in the blockchain.
 This history could deem an item more valuable, for example if it was used to accomplish great achievements or used by someone who’s admired.

-Depending on the contract describing the token, each NFT could either be immutable, or you could allow users to customize and change certain characteristics about them if they choose to.
+Depending on the contract describing the token, each NFT could either be immutable, or you could allow players to customize and change certain characteristics about them if they choose to.

 _ERC721_ is the most accepted standard for non-fungible tokens in the Ethereum Network.
 LAND tokens follow the ERC721 standard.